Top candlestick patterns traders should know

 Shooting star

 The price movement is also similar to an inverse hammer, which we saw in the bullish candlestick patterns above.
-The sellers came beating back an early continuation of the advance.
+The sellers came back, beating an early continuation of the advance.
 This pattern forms at the height of an uptrend, signalling a possible reversal.

 Bearish engulfing